joshr45/website/README.md

 # website
-Gonna try to fetch this and stuff.
+Gonna try to fetch this and stuff
 Changing for branching
 Giving readme an update